emilypx/appfair.github.io/index.md

 For example, online geo-location services (used by the MapKit framework) and speech recognition services (used by the Natural Language framework) are unavailable to apps that are distributed through free channels.

 In general, frameworks that only utilize local system resources can be used without issue in App Fair apps.
+Note that any frameworks your app depends on must be available for both `macOS` and `iOS`.

 ### What kinds of source files can I include with my app?